QasimTalkin/juliarDocs/Webserver.md

 ## Starting FastCGI
-Look at `LaunchFCGI.bat` script and `LaunchFCGI.sh` to find out how to launch JuliarCompiler.jar as FastCGI process.
+Look at `LaunchFCGI.bat` script and `LaunchFCGI.sh` to find out how to launch juliarFuture.jar as FastCGI process.
 It is very straightforward.
 It is as easy as:

 `
-java -jar -DFCGI_PORT=9000 JuliarCompiler.jar
+java -jar -DFCGI_PORT=9000 juliarFuture.jar
 `
 where `-DFCGI_PORT` is the port you want to use for the application.